 250th Anniversary Double Celebration for 2020

 After its acclaimed Hyperion debut with Mozart, The Jupiter Ensemble turns its attention to the arrangement of the Egmont Overture by Ignaz Moscheles, and to Hummel’s version of the Eroica, interspersed with the Revolutionary poetry of William Wordsworth – he and Beethoven were both born in 1770.
-The programme’s first outing will be at Turner Sims, Southampton, on January 9th 2020, with Zeb Soanes reading the poems.
+The programme’s first outing was at Turner Sims, Southampton, on January 9th 2020, with Zeb Soanes reading the poems.

 In 1789, Ludwig van Beethoven was in Bonn playing viola in Mozart’s revolutionary opera The Marriage of Figaro, where Beaumarchais’ working-class hero turns the tables on the Count and his droit de seigneur.
 That same summer, William Wordsworth was even closer to revolution – he was actually in Paris.